 Money is said to be a good servant but a terrible boss.
 Money can either make or break you.
 Relationships are either forged to strength or forced to fail because of money.
 The number one cause of disagreements in marriage remains to be finance-related.

 Money is said to be a good servant but a terrible boss.
 Money can either make or break you.
 Relationships are either forged to strength or forced to fail because of money.
-Click To Tweet
+Share on XAs the family’s breadwinner, I have learned several money lessons.
+I want to share some in this blog.

 The Value of Saving – the Primary Money Lesson